adamczycha/BabyGPT/README.md

 # BabyGPT

-BabyGPT is a GPT-2 (127M parameter) model built on the foundations of NanoGPT by Andrej Karpathy.
-This project adapts the original NanoGPT approach for Polish language data and introduces several custom improvements to the data handling and training process.
+BabyGPT is a GPT-2 (127M parameter) model built on the foundations of [nanoGPT](https://github.com/karpathy/nanoGPT) by Andrej Karpathy.
+This project adapts the original NanoGPT approach for Polish language data and introduces several custom data handling and training improvements.

 ---